 St Stephen’s Green.
-Park with original Victorian layout located in city centre in Dublin.
-Featuring lake, waterfall, sculptures and a playground.
+Park with original Victorian layout located in the city center in Dublin.
+Featuring a lake, waterfall, sculptures, and a playground.

 Phoenix Park.
 Massive park area just outside of Dublin.
 Hosts Dublin Zoo and it is known as ‘Dublin’s playground’.

 Connemara National Park.
 Located in the west of Ireland in Galway, this national park features mountains and woodland filled with wildlife and scenic trails.

 Powerscourt Estate.
 Large historic country estate with gardens, south of Dublin.
 A stately home and landscaped grounds, featuring themed gardens and a waterfall.

 Newgrange.
 A prehistoric site with monuments dated back to 3,200 BC, located north of Dublin in County Meath.
 The visitor center and guided tours.

 Skellig Islands.
 Two uninhabited, small rocky islands off the southwestern coast of Ireland.
 Island Skellig Michael hosts a well-preserved early Christian monastery.

 Christ Church Cathedral.
 Also known as The Cathedral of the Holy Trinity, located in Dublin, this 11th-century place of worship is hosting apart from many historical and religious artifacts, a peculiar display of a mummified cat and a rat found in the 19th century inside of a church organ.